Waltham Watch Company: The wristwatch era, 1923 to 1940

 The restructured company of 1923 began its run on the precipice of disaster.
 A fairly vast part of unsold inventory took the form of partially completed timepieces, a substantial part of which could not be readily disposed of except as scrap.
-Foremen had kept their departments running at full capacity regardless of actual demand for the components produced, resulting in gluts of jewels, lubricating oil, steal, and brass, while other components remained in short supply.
+Foremen had kept their departments running at full capacity regardless of actual demand for the components produced, resulting in gluts of jewels, lubricating oil, steel, and brass, while other components remained in short supply.
 Some items were overproduced to such great extent that available stocks were projected to last for 20 years or more.

 Moreover, Waltham was slow to adapt to the desires of a changing marketplace, with postwar consumers demanding an overwhelming proportion of small wristwatches, for which Waltham lacked stylistic prowess or physical machinery.
 The company remained geared towards the production of high-grade pocket watches.
 Competition had made itself felt, with rivals Elgin and Hamilton increasing their capitalization and modernizing their plant, while imports from Switzerland increased nearly 500% between 1913 and 1920.
 Economic recovery in 1922 had left Waltham behind, with fully two-thirds of the plant left idle.

 Dumaine's efforts at rationalization of Waltham began with a reduction of executive salaries, which had topped $100,000 a year for top level executives in the previous period.
 Private secretaries were eliminated and a smaller secretarial office pool established instead.
 No general reduction of salaries was attempted for office and factory workers but total payroll was nonetheless reduced through layoffs and reorganization, with an eye to streamlining the company's inefficient planning and billing bureaucracy.

 In the words of one study of the company's business management practices: